 Related Issuers

-Michael Davis,
+Michael Davis, President

 Oklahoma Gas & Electric began alerting customers this month of a request it intends to make before regulatory officials that would allow the utility to charge its customers an additional $875 million over the next 13 years.